When your organization’s network is behaving strangely, how do you know what’s going on inside it?

 If you have just a few segments connected by a handful of switches or routers – like a simple small-office/home-office (SOHO) network – you might be fine with basic network monitoring tools, such as the simpler ones from among our lists of the best packet sniffers and network analyzers and best free bandwidth monitoring software.

-Happily, business-grade network devices, as well as many host operating systems, have built-in network monitoring facilities that gather key metrics for you and forward them to analysis tools.
+Business-grade network devices, as well as many host operating systems, have built-in network monitoring facilities that gather key metrics for you and forward them to analysis tools.
 The most common protocols for this are NetFlow and sFlow.
-Previously we discussed the Best free NetFlow analyzers and collectors (including an Intro to traffic monitoring and analysis).
+Previously we discussed the best free NetFlow analyzers and collectors (including an intro to network traffic monitoring and analysis).
 Now we will look at the best free sFlow collectors and analyzers.